X

 Project Schedule

 The Bond Program will fund projects identified in the AMAFCA 2022 Project Schedule.
 The Project Schedule includes 65 projects, categorized as follows: 31% Drainage deficiencies in existing neighborhoods; 15% Rehabilitation of existing flood control facilities; 42% Master planned drainage facilities; and 12% Storm water quality projects (retrofits and new projects).The 2022 Bond Program will fund specific projects approved by the AMAFCA Board of Directors by Board action based on an evaluation of public safety needs, cost-sharing benefits, orderly development of flood control infrastructure which addresses overall community needs and regional planning requirements.
 This is an ongoing process, below are a few examples of the projects identified in the 2022 Project Schedule.
-A full listing can be found here.

 Project Lifecycle Flow Chart